OpenOrienteering/OpenOrienteering.github.io/apps/mapper/index.md

 **Main features** of the current version include:

-  * Symbol sets for ISOM2017 and ISOM2000 (forest), ISSOM2007 (sprint), ISMTBOM (mountain bike), ISSkiOM (ski), and for course design and control description sheets
+  * Symbol sets for ISOM 2017-2 and ISOM2000 (forest), ISSOM2007 (sprint), ISMTBOM (mountain bike), ISSkiOM (ski), and for course design and control description sheets
-  * Import and export of ocd maps and symbol sets (import: version 6 - 12, export: version 8)
+  * Import and export of ocd maps and symbol sets (import: version 6 - 2018, export: version 8 - 12)
-  * Georeferencing (based on Proj.4 library)
+  * Georeferencing (based on PROJ library)
   * Working with various kinds of templates:
-    * Raster images (bmp, jpg, tif, png, gif), including world files
+    * Raster images (bmp, jpg, tif, png, gif), including world files and GeoTIFF
     * GPS tracks (gpx)
-    * Vector data (dxf, osm, shp)
+    * Vector data (dxf, osm, shp etc. based on GDAL library)
-    * Maps (ocd, omap, xmap)
+    * Maps (ocd, omap)
   * Working with all important symbol types:
     * Points
     * Lines
     * Areas
     * Text
     * Composite symbols
-  * Drawing and many editing tools for objects
+  * Drawing tools and many editing tools for objects
   * Printing, PDF and raster image export for getting the map into course setting programs
     * Overprinting simulation (raster output)
     * CMYK PDF export (vector output)
   * Translated into more than 20 languages

 The [online manual](https://www.openorienteering.org/mapper-manual/) can give you more ideas of what the program does.

 **Contributing**